FoilDock Strategic Render 03: Wide-angle industrial overview of the shipyard deployment.

 Environmental Justice Foundation (EJF)

-• Argues that developed nations are "exporting their waste problems" to the Global South, where environmental laws are harder to enforce, calling it "Toxic Colonialism".
+• Argues that developed nations "export their waste problems" to the Global South where laws are weak.

 Corporate Governance | FoilDock Panama Leadership